salesforcecli/mcp/README.md

 - `sf-mobile-web-payments` - (NON-GA) Provides TypeScript API documentation for Salesforce LWC Payments Service, offering expert guidance for implementing payment processing features in Lightning Web Components.
 - `sf-mobile-web-offline-analysis` - (NON-GA) Analyzes Lightning Web Components for mobile-specific issues and provides detailed recommendations for mobile offline compatibility and performance improvements.
 - `sf-mobile-web-offline-guidance` - (NON-GA) Provides structured review instructions to detect and remediate mobile offline code violations in Lightning Web Components for Salesforce Mobile Apps.

 **NOTE:** The tools marked NON-GA are not yet generally available, specify the `--allow-non-ga-tools` flag to use them.

+#### Other Toolset

+Includes these tools, which aren't yet generally available:

+- `sf-code-analyzer-run` - (NON-GA) Performs a static analysis of your code using Salesforce Code Analyzer.
+Includes validating that the code conforms to best practices, checking for security vulnerabilities, and identifying possible performance issues.
+- `sf-code-analyzer-describe-rule` - (NON-GA) Gets the description of a Salesforce Code Analyzer rule, including the engine it belongs to, its severity, and associated tags.

+**NOTE:** The tools marked NON-GA are not yet generally available, specify the `--allow-non-ga-tools` flag to use them.